Table of Contents Show

-We can assist you in avoiding this fate by helping you create a useful list to consider as you conduct your home search.
+We can assist you in avoiding this fate by helping you create a realistic home buyer’s wishlist.

 When examining your needs, try to anticipate what these will be down the road.
-For instance, if you are newly married and planning on children down the road, you should think about those requirements.
-Similarly, if you have an elderly parent and you think he or she might live with you, factor this in, too.
-Remember, you may plan to upgrade in a couple of years, but the real estate market may be vastly different and selling your unit may take more time than you anticipate.
+For example, if you are newly married and planning on children down the road, you should consider those requirements.
+Similarly, if you have an elderly parent and believe they might live with you, factor this in.
+You may plan to upgrade in a couple of years, but the real estate market may be vastly different, and selling your unit may take more time.

 - Location: Think about your living needs outside of the apartment.
 Do you want to be able to walk to work?
 Are shops nearby?
 Do you prefer to live close to transportation?
 Does a busy street bother you?
 Do you want to live in a neighborhood with many young families?

-- Size of the building.
-Do you want to live in a high-rise building?
-On the other hand, is townhouse living more your style?
+- Size of the building: Do you want to live in a high-rise building?
+On the other hand, is the townhouse living more your style?
 Perhaps brownstones charm you.

 - Square footage of your unit: Can this accommodate your lifestyle?
 Do your furniture and other items fit?

-- The number of bedrooms: This is a basic question to answer.
-Remember, a seller may claim it is a two bedroom apartment, but there are legal definitions based on minimum square footage, along with at least one window that opens to the street, yard, garden, or court on the same lot, and a heating/cooling element.
-There must also be two means to exit (windows count, along with doors).
+- The number of bedrooms: This is an essential question to answer.
+Remember, a seller may claim it is a two-bedroom apartment.
+Still, there are legal definitions based on minimum square footage, along with at least one window that opens to the street, yard, garden, or court on the same lot and a heating/cooling element.
+There must also be two means to exit (windows count and doors).